 Who qualifies for the Premium Tax Credit

 Your income has to be within a certain range to qualify for the Premium Tax Credit.
 That income range is between 100% - 400% of the federal poverty level.
-As of 2015, the federal poverty level for most of the United States was $11,670 for a single person and $4,060 for each additional person in the household.
+As of 2016, the federal poverty level for most of the United States was $11,880 for a single person.

 Poverty levels are higher in Alaska and Hawaii, where the cost of living is higher.